mretegan/diffeq/README.md

     Then, open the notebook and click on the "Enter/Exit RISE Slideshow" button in the toolbar (it looks like a bar chart).

-    You can assign the type of slide to each cell using the "Slide Type" dropdown menu in the toolbar.
+    You can assign the type of slide to each cell using the "Slide Type" dropdown menu on the right-hand side.
 If you don't see the toolbar, click on "View" -> "Cell Toolbar" -> "Slideshow".

 4. To build the documentation, run: